 There is no one typical HDS student.
 Each cohort of students is made of individuals with a variety of academic and professional experience and the rigors of the HDS classroom can be particularly challenging, especially for students who are coming back to school, changing disciplines, or are non-native English speakers and writers.
 The Office of Student Life coordinates learning resources and support services that are flexible and designed to meet the varied needs of our student population.
 For referral to any of the available services, a student may set up a consultation appointment with the assistant dean for student affairs, Tim Whelsky.

 Milton Kornfeld is available two days a week to assist current HDS students with the organization and structure of essays, their clarity and coherence, grammar, usage, and punctuation.
 He is available on a drop-in basis or by appointment.
-Students who would like more information should check out the Student Life > Writing Resources section of my.hds (log-in required).
+Students who would like more information should check out the Student Life > Writing Resources site (log-in required).

 Graduate Student Learning Support (GSLS)